 Other radiographic imaging includes a 30-degree caudal tilt view that can be performed to visualize the presence of acromial spurring.
 In addition, the “scapular Y” or “supraspinatus outlet” view is used to determine acromial morphology.

-The following are the most common radiographic changes associated with rotator cuff (RC) pathology:
+The following are the most common radiographic changes associated with rotator cuff pathology:

-Ultrasound (US) is an often-underutilized imaging modality to detect RC tendon and muscle belly integrity.
+Ultrasound (US) is an often-underutilized imaging modality to detect rotator cuff tendon and muscle belly integrity.
 In 2011, a meta-analysis of over 6,000 shoulders revealed a sensitivity of 0.96 and specificity of 0.93 in assessing shoulders for PTTs or FTTs.

 Magnetic Resonance Imaging

-Magnetic resonance imaging (MRI) is useful in evaluating the overall degree of RC pathology.
+Magnetic resonance imaging (MRI) is useful in evaluating the overall degree of rotator cuff pathology.
 MRI can be helpful in providing more accurate cuff tear details, including partial- versus full-thickness tears, the extent and size of the tear(s), location, and degree of retraction.
-In cases of chronic RC pathology, the cuff can be assessed for fatty degenerative changes on the T1-weighted sagittal sequence series.
+In cases of chronic rotator cuff pathology, the cuff can be assessed for fatty degenerative changes on the T1-weighted sagittal sequence series.

 Subdeltoid and/or subacromial bursitis can also be evident and are important considerations as potential sources of pain.
 In addition, the acromioclavicular (AC) joint, acromial morphology, and long head of the biceps (LHB) tendon integrity are better appreciated.
 A systematic approach to reviewing shoulder MRIs is important, especially when correlating the MRI findings with the patient-reported symptoms and clinical examination.